braintree/runbook/README.md

 * **Dynamic Control Flow** - Runbooks can start execution at any step and can skip steps based on user input.
 * **Resumable** - Runbooks save their state at each step.
 If your runbook encounters an error, you can resume your runbook at the previous step after addressing the error.
 * **Noop and Auto Modes** - Runbooks can be executed in noop mode.
 This allows you to see what a runbook will do before it executes.
 Runbooks can be run in auto mode to eliminate the need for human interaction.
-* **Execution Lifecycle Hooks** - Runbook provides before, after, around hooks to augment its execution behavior.
+* **Execution Lifecycle Hooks** - Runbook provides before, after, and around hooks to augment its execution behavior.
 * **Tmux Integration** - Runbook integrates with [tmux](https://github.com/tmux/tmux).
 You can define terminal pane layouts and send commands to terminal panes.
 * **Generators** - Runbook provides commands to generate runbooks, extensions, and runbook projects.
 You can define your own generators for easy, customized runbook creation.
 * **Extendable DSL** - Runbook's DSL is designed to be extendable.
 You can extend its DSL to add your own behavior.